 Terms and Conditions

 - User cards are valid for two years and allow you to consult published and archival materials.
-LAC reserves the right to cancel the user privileges of any person who contravenes the terms and conditions of this agreement.
-Please report the loss or theft of your user card immediately to Library and Archives Canada.
+Library and Archives Canada (LAC) reserves the right to cancel the user privileges of any person who contravenes the terms and conditions of this agreement.
+Please report the loss or theft of your user card immediately to LAC.

 - Users must wear their user card and it must be visible at all times while using the research facilities of LAC.